neokloud/neo-lab/scenarios/Practice_Question_05_Side_Car_Container/intro.md

 ## Context

-You are working in a Kubernetes cluster where an existing Deployment named `big-corp-app-deployment` is already running.
+You are working in a Kubernetes cluster where an existing Deployment named `neokloud-deployment` is already running.

 Your task is to update this Deployment by adding a **co-located container (sidecar pattern)** inside the same Pod.